-Mick Jagger inducts the Beatles, Rock & Roll Hall of Fame ceremony, Waldorf Astoria Hotel, NYC, Jan.
+Mick Jagger inducts The Beatles, 3rd Rock and Roll Hall of Fame ceremony, Waldorf Astoria Hotel, NYC, Jan.
 20 1988

 *Click for MORE STONES ON VIDEO

 When I got here tonight, I saw George [Harrison] and he said, “You aren’t going to say anything bad about me are you?”

 I couldn’t think of anything, really — on the spur of the moment — bad to say about — because in England during those very early days, just while The Beatles were recording their first songs, it was a real wasteland.

 England had nothing really to offer as far as pop music was concerned.